Uncertainty Quantification in Detection Transformers: Object-Level Calibration and Image-Level Reliability: Introduction

-\item Based on our findings, we introduce a novel framework for \textbf{quantifying image-level reliability} by contrasting the average confidence scores between the positive and negative predictions identified by our OCE metric.
-We conduct numerical experiments, demonstrating the effectiveness of our approach across in-distribution, near out-of-distribution, and far out-of-distribution scenarios (Section~\ref{sec:uq}).
+Finally, we leverage both our theoretical characterization of DETRs' specialist strategy as well as OCE's ability to identify primary and secondary predictions and develop a method for \textbf{image-level uncertainty quantification}.
+More specifically, we first demonstrate that the foreground confidence contrast between primary and secondary predictions is strongly correlated with image-level reliability.
+This motivates our novel framework for quantifying image-level reliability by measuring the confidence contrast between the ``positive predictions'' retained by an OCE post-processing and the remaining ``negative'' ones.
+We conduct numerical experiments across in-distribution, near out-of-distribution, and far out-of-distribution scenarios, and show the effectiveness of our approach (Section~\ref{sec:uq}).